fernandonaumann/fernandonaumann.github.io/README.md

 # fernandonaumann.github.io

-This project is an attempt to create my own professional website by implementing HTML and JavaScript.
+Welcome!
+Bem-vindo!

+This project wants to create, polish and maintain a website on news about Brazil translated into Portuguese.

+Feel free to collaborate.